Logo and Seal

 Caltech stands for innovative research and academic excellence; we are a small place offering big advantages to those for whom we are a good fit.
 These attributes are expressed daily in the work we do, the faculty and staff we recruit and cultivate, and the graduates we produce.
 But there are other institutions with similar profiles and missions, and they are in direct competition with Caltech for talent, funds, and attention.

-Our new identity helps us tell a coherent and compelling story about who we are, what we do, and why we matter.
+Our identity system helps us tell a coherent and compelling story about who we are, what we do, and why we matter.
 Our ability to speak effectively about ourselves will help us attract the resources we need for continued success.

 The logo was developed to help us increase awareness of and appreciation for Caltech.
 It reinforces our name and confidently reflects our stature and reputation.
 Because it is more scalable, readable, and flexible than the seal, it more clearly articulates our identity, especially to those unfamiliar with Caltech.
-It should be used in place of the seal in nearly all communications representing the Institute or one of its entities, including such pieces as event flyers, research posters, PowerPoint presentations, and print and digital newsletters, memos, marketing materials, invitations, and advertisements, as well as on stationery and websites.
+It should be used in place of the seal in nearly all communications representing the Institute or one of its entities, including such pieces as event flyers, research posters, PowerPoint presentations, print and digital newsletters, memos, marketing materials, invitations, and advertisements, as well as on stationery and websites.

 The seal is the official imprint of Caltech and carries a greater stature than the logo.
 As such, it is reserved for formal communications, representing the Institute overall, such as presidential communications, diplomas, official transcripts, and letters of admission to Caltech.

 Yes.
 The Caltech seal has not been redesigned or retired, but it is now reserved for formal communications such as diplomas, letters from the president, and commencement materials.
 For usage guidelines, please visit the Caltech Seal page.